enagonius/Duimon-Mega-Bezel/Presets/README.md

 They are compatible with v0.9.00 of the shader and, barring some unforeseen complication, should remain compatible with future versions.
 They use the "Logo" versions of my graphics.

-The path to the graphics has changed from ..Retroarch/overlays/bezel/Logo" to "..Retroarch/overlays/bezel/Duimon/Logo" to allow other artists graphics to be in the same path.
+The path to the graphics has changed from ..Retroarch/overlays/bezel/Logo" to "..Retroarch/overlays/bezel/Duimon/Logo" to allow other artist's graphics to be in the same path.

 For now I have created presets for only the "Standard" base presets, most use the DrVenom CRT but some use the LCD.